 - 2.1.
-Approve services and service levels. - 2.2.
+Approve services and service levels as contained in Appendix A. - 2.2.
 Review annually Appendix A and identify priorities for review of external programs, services, and/or service levels by resolution at a time appropriate for inclusion into the business planning and budget processes. - 2.3.
 Provide sufficient resources to support all Council approved reviews and service level changes.